A Guide To The No-Closing-Cost Refinance

 Many homeowners underestimate exactly how much they need to pay in closing costs during a mortgage refinance.
 Are closing costs stopping you from getting a refinance?
 If so, a no-closing-cost refinance (refi for short) might be right for you.

-This article will take a look at the true cost of no-closing-cost refi, explain a little more about closing costs and discuss why you'd want to choose a no-closing-cost refinance for your home.
+This article will take a look at the true cost of a no-closing-cost refi, explain a little more about closing costs and discuss why you'd want to choose a no-closing-cost refinance for your home.

 What Is A No-Closing-Cost Refinance?

 As the name suggests, a no-closing-cost refinance is a refinancing option where you don't have to pay closing costs when you get a new loan.
 But just because there are no upfront costs doesn't mean that your mortgage lender foots the bill for free.
 No-closing-cost refinances don't get rid of a borrower's expenses – they only move them into your principal or exchange them for a higher interest rate.

-The simplest no-closing-cost mortgage refinance takes the amount that you would have paid during closing and tacks it onto your new mortgage.
+The simplest no-closing-cost mortgage refinance takes the amount that you would have paid during closing and tacks it onto what you owe on your new mortgage.
 In other words, your lender adds the balance of your refinance closing costs to your principal, the unpaid balance of your loan.
 This increases your monthly payments but doesn't affect your interest rate.

 Your lender may also allow you to take a higher interest rate in exchange for waiving your closing costs.
 Your interest rate is the amount you pay to your lender per month for borrowing.
 Refinance interest rates depend on many different factors.
-A higher interest rate doesn't change your principal amount, but you'll still pay more each month.
+A higher interest rate doesn't change your principal amount, but you'll pay more each month and in the total interest paid.